ZahidGalea/cdc-with-debezium-in-minikube/README.md

 ## What is my plan?

-1) Generate a DB with a Logisitc Model and an API to generate Test traffic into. :heavy_check_mark:
+1) Generate a DB with a Logistic Model and an API to generate Test traffic into. :heavy_check_mark:
 2) Crete a replication of the DB using Debezium + Zookeper +Kafka
-3) Subscribe to the kafka topics a serie of applications like:
+3) Subscribe to the kafka topics a series of applications like:
     * Realtime Dashboards
     * Apache Beam processing for real time analytics
     * ML Model implementation
-4) Automatic deployment and integration trought a CI/CD Pipeline using Gitlab runners and Github as source repo.
+4) Automatic deployment and integration through a CI/CD Pipeline using Gitlab runners and Github as source repo.

 ---